thejunglegiant/forum-project/README.md

 # Forum project
 This repo was created to develop a forum web-app as a university project.
-It should implement reactive programming poradigm
+It should implement reactive programming paradigm
 ### Contributors
 [@Valentyn17](https://github.com/Valentyn17), [@AlexTheTrashGolem](https://github.com/AlexTheTrashGolem), [@thejunglegiant](https://t.me/thejunglegiant)